 However, it is important to carefully follow the manual instructions to properly benefit from both devices.
 You can’t use both the devices wrongly and expect good results.

-Another alternative is to opt for a 2in1 air humidifier and air purifier.
+Another alternative is to opt for an air purifier humidifier.
 Thanks to this single device, you will have at your disposal a totally healthy and non-drying air quality for optimal respiratory comfort.